swthompson12/twitter_ebooks/README.md

 ###REQUIREMENTS

 - Any decent linux distro.
+OS X works too.
 - A new twitter account
 - The files from this package.
 Just unzip them into a folder in your user folder (here on out referred to as the ebooks folder)